 Location: 690 Market (Market/Kearny, NE corner).

-Built 1888-1890, the 10-story Chronicle Building at Market/Kearny was San Francisco's first skyscraper.
-It replaced the first office of the San Francisco Chronicle newspaper (founded 1865) at Kearny/Bush (first image below).
+The first office of the San Francisco Chronicle newspaper (founded 1865) was at Kearny/Bush (first image below).
+Publisher M.H. de Young built the 10-story Chronicle Building at Market/Kearny in 1890; designed by Burnham & Root, it was San Francisco's first skyscraper.
 When the Call Building and Hearst Building were later built nearby, the location became known as Newspaper Row.
-The building was badly damaged in the 1906 earthquake and fire, then rebuilt in 1908 without the clock tower by architect Willis Polk.
+After the 4-story clock tower burned on 11/07/1905 (don't play with fireworks!), de Young added two floors to the building and built an adjacent 16-story annex on Kearny, still under construction when the 1906 earthquake hit.
+The building was badly damaged by the earthquake and fire.
+The annex opened in early 1907 and the building rebuilt by architect Willis Polk opened in 1908.
 The newspaper office moved to 5th/Mission (the new Chronicle Building) in 1924.
-With 8 additional stories added in 2004, the building is now called the Old Chronicle Building or the de Young Building, occupied by the Ritz-Carlton Club and Residences.
+With 8 additional stories added in 2004, the building now (in 2025) is called the Old Chronicle Building or the de Young Building, occupied by the Ritz-Carlton Club and Residences.

 Back to San Francisco Buildings page